vboyce/Maze/docs/ibex.md

 * 12.Correct: "yes" or "no" depending on whether the participant answered correctly.
 Note that "no" will be shown for words the participant did not see (i.e. words after the one they got wrong).
 In "redo" mode, this refers to the first button they press.
 * 13.Reading time to first answer: in ms. Reading time is provided for all words a participant saw, but the 0-word reading time is assessed differently (and so may not be comparable with other words in the sentence).
 Reading times are given for the word a participant gets wrong.
 "None" is used for words a participant did not see.
 In "redo" mode, this is time to first press (either right or wrong).
 * 14.Sentence.
 Text of the entire correct sentence.
 * 15.Total time to correct answer.
 If not "redo" mode, will duplicate column 13.
 In "redo" mode, this count the time from the start of the item to the correct answer which will be longer for incorrect answers.
-Subtract column 13 from this to get time spent correcting the error.
+Subtract col 13 from this to get time spent correcting the error.
+Note that in "redo" mode with a delay (time>0), this will include time to first click, time spent on the delay, and time to correct click once allowed.